PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Fourth Writing.md

 By: Stefanius
 Time: 69:69

-Hi Riley, my name is Stefanius Pomparius and I recently came across your blog-post about farmers that get paid by people to help them on their farm.
+Hi Riley, my name is Stefanius and I recently came across your blog-post about farmers that get paid by people to help them on their farm.
 Your blog was very interesting and I can agree your assumption.

 The first thing I want to mention is that working at a farm has a lot of benefits.
 People can learn how to handle other living beings and overall how farmers produce their products.
 For example milking a cow could be a very interesting experience.
 Moreover, at a farm you are basically urged to keep everything clean.